simd-everywhere/simde/README.md

        implemented as there is no portable way to implement that functionality.

+Additionally, there are some known limitations which apply when using native aliases (`SIMDE_ENABLE_NATIVE_ALIASES`):

+* On Windows x86 (but not x86_64), some MMX functions and SSE/SSE2
+  functions which use MMX types (__m64) other than for pointers may return incorrect results.

 Also, as mentioned earlier, while some APIs make assumptions about basic types (*e.g.*, `int` is 32 bits), SIMDe can not so many types have been altered to used portable fixed-width versions such as